CrossCloudGuru/CrossCloudGuru.github.io/_posts/2020-10-27-select-ssh-keys-to-load.md

 #### Way out of the menu

 The scripts provides a menu list of all files we can work with.
 We need to have an option to exit the menu.
+So we add an additonal item to the array for that purpose.

 ```bash
 ARR_FILES+=( "Exit selection ..." )